flocela/PlazaWalkC-/README.md

 Using Catch2 for testsing.
 Tests can be found at PlazaWalk/tests/.

 ## License
-Plaza Walk was completed in 2024 by Aurea F. Maldonado (Flo).
+Plaza Walk was completed in 2024 by Aurea F. Maldonado.

 The code that allows rendering of text and blocks on a window is by Amine Ben Hassouna and can be found at https://github.com/aminosbh/sdl2-ttf-sample/blob/master/src/main.c.